-Description: This course focuses on the same strands as English Language Arts, Grade 6 (see above), but also emphasizes advanced reading and analytical reasoning skills to prepare students for the Pre-Advanced Placement program in high school.
-Students may be expected to read during the summer as well as outside of class during the school year.
+Description: This course focuses on the same strands as English Language Arts, Grade 6 (see above), but also emphasizes advanced reading and analytical reasoning skills to prepare students for Advanced Placement courses in high school.
+Students may be expected to read outside of class during the school year and encouraged to read during the summer.